chronoslogic/Sales-Dex/README.md

 It is especially useful for people who work with multiple clients, sandboxes, and production orgs during the same day.

 Created by **Eduardo Souza** with **Codex**.
-Maintained by **Eduardo Souza**.
-Users only need to download and use the app.

 ## Download